danger89/xfcevdi_spice/README.md

 Either use on the command line: `remote-viewer spice://localhost:5900`

 Or you could use an application like: `Remmina`.

+Or use the Spice HTML5 client in your browser, go to: `http://localhost:8080`

 **Note:** The default username is `user`, with the password: `password`.